benjaaminh/MonthlyPaymentCalculator/README.md

 ## Running the project with docker

-## Prerequisites for running with docker
+### Prerequisites for running with docker
 Install docker desktop for your system

+Run the docker desktop app to start the docker engine

 Clone the repository:
 ```